- Guaranteed Funding

 Differential Fee Waivers for International PhD Students

-IPN will cover the tuition fee differential between International and Canadian Ph.D. students.
+The IPN covers the tuition fee differential between International and Canadian Ph.D. students.
 This means that international PhD students pay the same tuition fees as students from Quebec.
-In order to be eligible, students must fill out this application from on a semi-annual basis (due August 20th or December 12th), register before the deadline, and remain in good academic standing.
+In order to be eligible, students must fill out this application form on a semi-annual basis (due August 20th or December 12th), register before the deadline, and remain in good academic standing.
 It will remain at the discretion of IPN to review all information, including all sources of external funding in the eligibility, processing, and renewal of this fee waiver.

 N.B.
 International residency fees apply to graduate students until they complete 8 full-time semesters in a doctoral program (when admitted to Ph.D.
 1) or 6 full-time semesters in a doctoral program (when admitted to Ph.D.
 2).
 When “Additional Session” appears on your transcript you are no longer subject to international fees, and therefore no longer require this fee waiver.